 Filipowski is also a versatile defender, capable of playing within various schemes.
 He is comfortable playing in drop coverage as the big man, keeping a healthy distance between the roll man and ball handler.
 Filipowski can also come to the level of the ball screen and use his size to block the ball handler’s path from said ball screen.
 Despite his versatility, he can be attacked at times, as he is liable to be beaten in space by smaller, quicker guards due to his foot speed.
 Additionally, he can struggle to guard post players due to his lackluster presence around the rim.

 As a help defender, Filiposwki does an excellent job navigating weak side sets and sticking with his man, rarely falling asleep from the weak side.
 He is even better when one to two passes away, excelling at picking off passing lanes and initiating fastbreaks for his team.
-He is currently averaging 1.2 steals per game with a 2.7 steal percentage which is well above average for a big man.
-He can struggle to get out to the perimeter to contest shooters with his footspeed mentioned above.
+He is currently averaging 1.2 steals per game with a 2.7 steal percentage, which is well above average for a big man.
+He can struggle to get out to the perimeter to contest shooters with his footspeed, as mentioned above.

 Filipowski is also a strong defensive rebounder.
 He has good timing on the glass and uses his physicality to create space around himself to rise and grab the board, often snagging the rebound in traffic.